rseragon/termux-tools-mini/README.md

 # $ ./tmux-mini.sh

+! to update just

+# $ bash updater.sh

 I thank all the developers whose repos are there in my tool

-to update just

-# $ bash updater.sh